Discrimination Grievance Procedures

-The dean of students will provide the respondent with a written notice of sanction(s) to be imposed.
+The Community Standards Office will provide the respondent with a written notice of sanction(s) to be imposed.
 The written notice will include a summary of the rationale in support of the sanction(s).
-The dean of students will also provide a copy of the written notice of sanctions to the EO.
+The Community Standards Office will also provide a copy of the written notice of sanctions to the EO.
 The EO will provide the written notice of sanctions to the complainant, minus any information not directly related to the complainant, as permitted by applicable Title IX and privacy laws.

 e.
 Appeal of Sanctions